The Gateway — Pole Barn & Kitchen

 Addison County, Vermont

-We're growing a food forest, a healing sanctuary, and a living classroom in Addison County, Vermont — and we're just getting started.
+A food forest, healing sanctuary, and living classroom in Addison County — just getting started — the first thing we need is land.

 The vision